-Fibonacci Retracement Strategy
+Fibonacci Retracement Trading Strategy

-How to Use Fibonacci Retracement
+Video: How to Find Fibonacci Retracement Levels

-Before you can use Fibonacci Retracement you need a clear understanding of how retracement works.
+Now that you know what the fibonacci sequence is let’s look at exactly how retracement works.
 Fibonacci retracement levels are generated by plotting a trendline between two extreme points and splitting the vertical space between by the key Fibonacci ratios (i.e. 23.6%, 38.2%, 61.8% and 100%.)
-When plotting Fibonacci points on a chart using pre-configured software, you will notice a 50% retracement.
-This is not a number in the Fibonacci sequence, however, it is commonly known as another important reversal point.
+When plotting Fibonacci points on a chart, you will notice a 50% retracement.
+This is not a number in the fibonacci sequence, however, it is commonly known as another important reversal point.

 Creating a Strategy Using Fibonacci Retracements